 Step 4: Strain the fat into a jar.
 I don't like cheesecloth for this because it soaks up too much of the precious lard.
 I prefer a very fine mesh strainer.

 Step 5: Store the lard in your fridge.

 1. Why leaf lard?
-Because it’s the cleanest fat on the pig which has no “piggy” smell or taste once rendered.
+Because it's the cleanest and softest fat on the pig which has no "piggy" smell or taste once rendered.
+It's gathered from around the kidneys of the pig.
 Fat from pasture raised pork is the best because you are what you eat.
 And so is the pig.

 Murray Thunberg, owner of Murry's Farm in Cambridge, Ontario which produces pasture raised heritage breed pork, firmly believes fat from his pigs (which is what I used) is especially good because his pigs are not only pasture raised but they aren't given any corn or soy products in their diet at all.
 I asked him what he thought of leaf fat as being the premium fat for rendering and he laughingly said he can't tell the difference between lard rendered from leaf fat or other fat.
 It all tastes good.